- Bluetooth streaming capabilities

 Generally speaking, you should expect to pay between $1,000 and $5,000 for a pair of Rexton hearing aids.
 The more basic models will cost less, while the more advanced ones with streaming and advanced noise reduction will cost more.

-Once you’ve submitted your doctor’s prescription and recommendation, you will be allowed to access Rexton’s list of dealers.
-Whether you choose to use the dealer recommended by your audiologist, by Rexton, or as the result of your own research, keep your eyes open for special deals and discounts.
+Once you’ve submitted your doctor’s prescription and recommendation, you will be allowed to access Rexton’s list of hearing health-care providers.
+Whether you choose to use a provider recommended by your health-care provider, by Rexton, or as the result of your own research, keep your eyes open for special deals and discounts.
 If you don’t see any, don’t hesitate to ask, just to be sure.
 The bottom line, though, is selecting a dealer you can rely on for customer service.

 Rexton and Jabra Enhance are two popular brands of hearing aids.
 Both brands offer a variety of features and benefits, so it can be difficult to decide which one is right for you.

 Rexton is a trusted prescription hearing aid brand.
-So while its costs will be slightly higher than Jabra Enhance, they offer a wider range of devices (including completely in-ear hearing aids) that can suit a wider range of hearing losses.
-Remember, over-the-counter hearing aids are only designed for those with mild to moderate hearing loss.
+So while the company’s costs will be slightly higher than Jabra Enhance, they offer a wider range of devices (including completely in-ear hearing aids) that can suit a variety of hearing losses.
+(Remember, over-the-counter hearing aids are only designed for those with mild-to-moderate hearing loss.)

-Jabra Enhance hearing aids can be purchased directly online.
-And while they’ll likely cost less than a pair of Rexton hearing aids, they still have advanced features like Bluetooth compatibility and smartphone app controls.
+Jabra Enhance hearing aids can be purchased online.
+And although they’ll likely cost less than a pair of Rexton hearing aids, they still have advanced features such as Bluetooth compatibility and smartphone app controls.

 To learn more about these hearing aids, read our full Jabra Enhance review.